-In this guide, we've featured roofing materials that you may want to consider, giving you the pros and cons of each so you're informed about the types of roofing materials available and can make an informed choice.
+There are a number of factors involved in choosing the right roofing material for your home.
+These include climatic conditions, architectural style, personal taste and of course, cost.
+In this guide, we've featured the options that you may want to consider, giving you the pros and cons of each, so you're informed about the types of roofing materials available and can make an informed choice.

-On the downside, while they are a durable option, asphalt tiles do deteriorate over the long-term and can require replacing sooner than other roofing options, though the technology is getting better every year.
+On the downside, while they are a durable option, asphalt tiles do deteriorate over the long term and can require replacing sooner than other roofing options, though the technology is getting better every year.
 Also, some organic tiles made prior to the 1980s may contain asbestos so it’s best to check this if you’re planning to buy an older house.
 As the tiles age, they will shed their granule coating, which could lead to water ingress issues.

 The first known clay roofing tile can be traced to ancient China thousands of years ago, making it the oldest man-made roofing material in human history.
 With such longevity, it’s not surprising that clay tiles (and later concrete tiles) have gained such universal acceptance.
-Manufacturing improvements over time have resulted in lighter weight, more durable composite materials also being introduced.
+Manufacturing improvements over time have resulted in lighter-weight, more durable composite materials also being introduced.

 On the downside, tiles are a heavier roofing option and so require extra structural support, which may add to a project’s construction costs.
 They can also break if walked on so any roof repairs need to be done with caution which can also be more time-consuming, costly and technically challenging.

-Copper Roofing is considered the Rolls Royce of metal roofing types having been used for hundreds of years as one of the most durable and enduring metals there is.
+Copper roofing is considered the Rolls Royce of metal roofing types having been used for hundreds of years as one of the most durable and enduring metals there is.
 Few materials offer the unique aesthetic appeal of copper with its natural sheen often acting as a design statement for architects and designers.

 While the term corrugated iron is a bit of a misnomer these days (having been made from steel for more than a century) it is an Australian icon that has been used on house and shed roofs right across our great land.
 Its durability is renowned and advances in technology have seen the introduction of many different styles and finishes.

-Steel Roofing is easy to install and offers a high performance-to-weight ratio.
+Steel roofing is easy to install and offers a high performance-to-weight ratio.
 It suits just about every architectural style and is widely found in both older and modern homes.
 On top of this, it is also recyclable at the end of its lifecycle and can easily stand up to our changeable and challenging climate.

-On the downside, steel roofing will dent when hit hard enough which can mar its appearance.
+On the downside, steel roofing will dent when hit hard enough, which can mar its appearance.
 Damage can also lead to leaks around seamed areas.
 Similarly, if not installed properly, you can also encounter problems around water ingress and in high wind situations, your roof could lift off entirely.

 Membrane roofing products traditionally sat in the domain of commercial buildings but have, more recently, gained a following in the residential market, ideally suited for low-pitched or flat roofs.
 There are five major types of membrane roofing — thermoset, thermoplastic, modified bitumen, glass-reinforced plastic and liquid.

 On the downside, some thermoset and thermoplastic products with poor installation and maintenance have been known to pool water or suffer from water ingress.
-Similarly, these products have been known to suffer punctures so care needs to be taken when inspecting the roof or carrying out repairs to other roof structures.
+Similarly, these products have been known to suffer punctures, so care needs to be taken when inspecting the roof or carrying out repairs to other roof structures.

 For durability, you will not find a better material than slate.
 That’s why it’s referred to as the ‘lifetime roof’ with centuries-old buildings across Europe, especially those done in the Mansard roof style, still sporting their original shingle roof.
 Slate shingles require little to no ongoing maintenance and can be reused or recycled numerous times.

 On the downside, slate shingles are the heaviest of the roofing options and demand solid structural support.
 Slate tile shingles should also only be installed by a specialist slate roofing contractor, so make sure you get the right person for the job.
-Slate shingles can break if walked on so some care is required during maintenance and when carrying out repairs to other roofing structures.
+Slate shingles can break if walked on so some care is required during maintenance and repairs to other roofing structures.

 Aluminium roofing is not the most common type of roofing on the market but it is one that is becoming increasingly popular, especially with contemporary-styled homes.

 For a metal roof, it's incredibly lightweight, easy to transport and work with.
 It's also very versatile from a shaping and design perspective making it a preferred choice for architects with creative design goals.
+Its corrosion resistance also makes it appealing, especially for homes in coastal regions and the fact that it is recyclable gives it strong environmental credentials.

 Synthetic slate roofing is an alternative to slate shingles that have similar aesthetics but are a much lighter weight making them easier to work with.

 They are typically made from composite materials consisting of polymers, rubbers and other recycled materials.
-As a result, they are often more cost-effective than other roofing materials including natural slate.
+As a result, they are often more cost-effective than other roofing materials, including natural slate.
+They are reliable and robust, holding up in a variety of environmental conditions making them great for most regions in Australia.

 The UV resistance can be a little variable, depending on the quality of the product you choose which in some cases can lead to fading, leading to a drop in aesthetics.
 As with most roofing material types listed here, professional installation is also highly recommended.